-How Five Stevens Point Firefighters Sparked a Solar Ripple
+How Five Stevens Point Firefighters Spread the Solar Spark through the Firehouse Family

 Over time, a close-knit group of retired firefighters turned decades of firehouse camaraderie into something bigger: a five-home solar ripple.
 Through trusted conversations, real-life experience, and shared values, one solar installation helped “spark” the next.